SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/data-broker.html.md

 The data broker queue for the respective tenant is full.
 This might for example happen when more events are created than currently can be handled.

-In this case, an alarm will be raised.
-To avoid losing incoming new events, the oldest events will be deleted, i.e. an incoming new event triggers the deletion of the queue head event.
-To reduce spam, the alarms and logs are triggered once per minute.
+In this case, above alarm is raised.
+To reduce count of seen alarms, the alarms are triggered not often than once per minute.